ESCOMP/CTSM/doc/source/tech_note/Crop_Irrigation/CLM50_Tech_Note_Crop_Irrigation.rst

 Physical Crop Characteristics
 ''''''''''''''''''''''''''''''
+Leaf area index (*L*) is calculated as a function of XXX [update].
-Stem area index (*S*) is equal to 0.1\ *L* for corn and 0.2\ *L* for other crops, as in AgroIBIS, where *L* is the leaf area index.
-All live C and N pools go to 0 after crop harvest, but the *S* is kept at 0.25 to simulate a post-harvest “stubble” on the ground.
+Stem area index (*S*) is equal to 0.1\ *L* for corn and 0.2\ *L* for other crops, as in AgroIBIS.
+All live
+C and N pools go to 0 after crop harvest, but the *S* is kept at 0.25 to simulate a post-harvest “stubble” on the ground.